All you need to know about the menopause

 Vitamin D is also essential to building and maintaining strong bones.
 We get most of our Vitamin D from sunlight.
 During the winter, you may not get enough, so a 10ug supplement is recommended.
 If you have darker skin, spend most of your time indoors, or cover your skin, it’s recommended that you take a 10ug supplement all year round.
 You may be interested to find out your vitamin D levels using our Vitamin D (25 OH) Blood Test.

 Nutrition for heart health

-Menopause and post-menopause can put you at increased risk of developing heart disease and other cardiovascular conditions .
-Eating heart healthy foods can reduce your risk.
-These include high-fibre and whole grain foods (such as beans, pulses and brown rice) fruit and vegetables and oily fish.
+Menopause and post-menopause can increase your risk of developing heart disease and stroke .
+Eating heart-healthy foods can reduce your risk.
+These include high-fibre and whole-grain foods (such as beans, pulses, and brown rice) fruit and vegetables and oily fish.
 Try to cut down your saturated fat intake and choose healthier fats such as olive and rapeseed oil.
-You may be interested to follow a Mediterranean diet, which is known for its heart health benefits.
-Read more here.
+The Mediterranean diet is known for its heart health benefits and can also reduce your risk.